swanalex/LoTR-App/README.md

 {"num1": some_number, "num2": some_number}
 ```

-B. Data will be programmatically received by my partner's application from my microservice by reading the response JSON object and assigning it to a variable.
+B. Data will be programmatically received by my partner's application from my microservice by reading the response using socket.recv_json().
 Example:
 ```python
 some_variable = socket.recv_json()
 ```